MengLinMaker/Midi-Virtual-Piano/README.md

 | :------------------- |:----------------------| :-----------------------|
 | None                 | Rotate                | Drag                    |
 | Ctrl or Shift        | Drag                  | Rotate                  |

+## Development Log - 17/07/22
+**Managing EventListeners**
+One of the challenges with managing events on a virtual keyboard is performance and state management.
+Normally this would not be a challenge in plain javascript.
+However, react does not allow you to change states easily without rerenders.
+External state management libraries appear to have the same updating issue.
+Custom hooks are also too restrictive, since they cannot be used inside another event.
+The solution that I ended up using was a singleton class with [RXJS](https://rxjs.dev/) with listener suscribers.
+This allows data to be stored from each event as a history, providing additional information not available from a traditional event listener.
+The single event listener used will drastically reduce the number of event listeners, increasing performance.
+This can also be used in a scenario where combo keys are needed.
+In summary, this behaves like a custom event listener.

+**3D Animation With Keyboard Controls**
+Smooth "key" animations with no choppy rerenders can be done using refs and a physics based library: [react-spring](https://react-spring.dev/).
+A ref from the "chasis" component was required for global state management without rerenders.
+IDs assigned to each key can be used in some functions to pass the state back up to the "chasis" component.
+Overall, the result is a fluid, uninterupted animation.